What is swimmer's ear?

-Swimmer’s ear, or otitis externa, affects millions of people every year.
-The numbers rise in the summer, with 44 percent of cases occurring between June and August.
-Though mostly associated with children, as they are more susceptible due to narrower ear canals, swimmer’s ear can affect people of any age.
-According to a study conducted from 2007 to 2011 at Wellington Hospital in New Zealand, the results of which were released in October 2014, swimmer’s ear occurs at a rate of four per 1000 people yearly in the U.S. Although it is not age specific, it occurs five times more often in swimmers than in the general population.
+Swimmer’s ear, also known as otitis externa, affects millions of people every year.
+The numbers rise in the summer, with nearly half of cases occurring between June and August.
+Though mostly associated with children—as they are more susceptible due to narrower ear canals—swimmer’s ear can affect people of any age.
+It also occurs five times more often in swimmers than in the general population.

 Even the nickname “swimmer’s ear” is somewhat of a misnomer; although common to swimmers, you don’t have to be a swimmer to get it.
 Sometimes just living in a hot and humid climate is enough for moisture to build up and become trapped.